psi4/psi4archive/doc/sphinxman/source/psimrcc.rst

 .. math:: \textrm{H}^{eff}_{\mu \nu} = \left \langle \Phi_\mu \right | \hat{H}e^{\hat{T}^\nu} \left | \Phi_\nu \right \rangle \, \textrm{.}

-|PSIfour| currently implements Mk-MRCC with singles and doubles [Mk-MRCCSD] and Mk-MRCCSD with perturbative triples [Mk-MRCCSD(T)] as formulated in [Evangelista:2010:074107]_.
+|PSIfour| currently implements Mk-MRCC with singles and doubles
+[Mk-MRCCSD] and Mk-MRCCSD with perturbative triples [Mk-MRCCSD(T)] as formulated in [Evangelista:2010:074107]_.
 A companion perturbation method (Mk-MRPT2) has been developed based on the Mukherjee formalisim as shown in [Evangelista:2009:4728]_.

+The current version of the code is limited to reference active spaces in which all determinants are connected to each other by no more than two excitations.
+In practice, this usually means that the active space can have at most two particles, or at most two holes.
+Examples would include CAS(2,2), CAS(2,8), CAS(4,3), etc., where CAS(n,m) refers to a complete-active-space configuration interaction (CAS-CI) reference with n electrons in m orbitals.
+If the user specifies active spaces that do not fit these limitations, then the code will still run, but some relevant determinants will be missing, and the answer obtained will be an approximation to the true Mk-MRCC procedure.

+The PSIMRCC code itself does not perform orbital optimization.
+Hence, the references used might be considered CAS-CI references, but not CASSCF references (CASSCF implies that the orbitals have been optimized specifically to minimize the energy of the CAS-CI reference).
+However, if one wishes to use two-configuration self-consistent-field (TCSCF) orbitals, those can be obtained using the multi-configuration self-consistent-field (MCSCF) component of PSIMRCC (specifying
+|mcscf__reference| to be ``twocon``).

+This is suitable for describing diradicals.
+Otherwise, one may use RHF or ROHF orbitals as input to PSIMRCC.
+Due to a current limitation in the code, one must obtain orbitals using PSIMRCC's MCSCF module regardless of what orbital type is chosen, ``twocon``, ``rhf``, or ``rohf``.
+An example of the MCSCF input is given below.

+PSIMRCC is most commonly used for low-spin cases (singlets or open-shell singlets).
+It is capable of performing computations on higher spin states (e.g., triplets), but in general, not all the required matrix elements have been coded for high-spin cases, meaning that results will correspond to an approximate Mk-MRCC computation for high-spin cases.

 A Simple Example
 ________________